-If you’re expanding your business into other states, and you operate through an LLC or corporation, you may need to register your LLC or corporation to do business in those states.
-This is done through a procedure usually referred to as “foreign qualification”, or just “qualification”.
+If you’re expanding your business or “doing business” in other states, and you operate through an LLC or corporation, you may need to register your LLC or corporation in those states.
+This is done through a procedure usually referred to as “foreign qualification”, “qualification”, or “state registration”.

 When you qualify with a state, you obtain authority to do business in that state as a qualified foreign company.

 CT Tip: If you form your company in Delaware but the company does business in a different state, you’ll need to qualify with the state where you’re doing business as soon as your company is formed.

 What constitutes “doing business” in another state?

 A common question is, "How much activity in a state is enough to be considered ‘doing business?’”